 Bill 47: An Overview for Employers

-On November 21, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
-This Bill will repeal sections of the previous government’s Fair Workplaces, Better Jobs Act (known as Bill 148).
-The Act will come into force on January 1, 2019.
+On November 21st, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018, repealing certain sections of the previous government’s Fair Workplaces, Better Jobs Act (known as Bill 148).
+The Act came into force on January 1st, 2019.

 The main changes from the proposal are set out below: